-If you require an outpatient appointment, it will be given to you on discharge or will be posted to you if out of office hours.
+If you require an outpatient appointment, it will be sent out to you by post.

 When will I be able to return to work?

 You should be able to return to work within 2 days or when you are feeling well enough to return.